mardiros/pyshop/README.rst

 ----------------------------

-Here are all configuration files you will need to modify for usual python tools to use your newly deployed private mirror.
+Here are all configuration files you will need to modify for usual python tools to use your newly deployed private repository.

 ~/.pip/pip.conf
 ~~~~~~~~~~~~~~~

 Configuration used by pip.
 This is a user file, you can set a developer or
 the generic pip account.

 ::